Washington emblazons defiant 'Black Lives Matter' sign near White House

 Asian Americans were another demographic group to experience rising unemployment in May, the government figures showed.

-Reporting by Lisa Lambert, Alexandra Alper, Brendan O'Brien, Michelle Nichols, Nathan Layne, Peter Szekely and Andrew Hay, Steve Gorman, Rich McKay and Aakriti Bhalla; writing by Grant McCool; Editing by Nick Macfie and Howard Goller
+Reporting by Lisa Lambert, Alexandra Alper and Andy Sullivan; writing by Grant McCool; Editing by Howard Goller